meusginting/js-bambuapi/README.md

     the endpoint is exposed at people-like-you
-    each of the terms in the query parameters is optional the endpoint returns a JSON response with an array of scored suggested matches
+    each of the terms in the query parameters is optional
-        1. the suggestions are sorted by descending score
-        2. each suggestion has a score between 0 and 1 indicating confidence in the suggestion (1 is most confident)

 Guidelines

     Your code should be written in JS